What We Are Doing to Help During the Coronavirus

 Benefit changes are subject to regulatory requirements and approval.
 All changes made due to the COVID-19 pandemic are available until further notice but no later than the end of the public health emergency or 12/31/22, whichever is earlier.

-See complete details on coverage for COVID-19 at home tests.
+See complete details on how to receive free COVID-19 at home tests.

 - Reinstated cost shares, including copayments, coinsurance, and deductibles, as applicable, for medically necessary coronavirus in-person treatment for all Tufts Health Plan members.